wallymathieu/assertfail/_posts/2015-10-30-webforms_and_confusion.md

 ## JavaScript maturity

 I find that the difference between C# and java is relatively minor right now.
 The main feature I missed in java has been lambdas (or lambda like syntax).
 Ruby, python and php all are similar in the sense that they have sort a class concept and that you can inherit from other classes.
 There is something like "this", so that you can access the object.
 In JavaScript however, "this" does not mean the current object (it can be, but it's not always the case).
-However, since most serverside developers are forced to learn JavaScript in order to complete most assignemnts, I would imagine that many developers know JavaScript and one of the other languages that are more similar.
+However, since most server-side developers are forced to learn JavaScript in order to complete most assignments, I would imagine that many developers know JavaScript and one of the other languages that are more similar.

-We see many concepts that have been promoted serverside entering clientside applications as well.
-When working with a larger JavaScript codebase then the problems that you face will be familiar to working with a large serverside codebase.
+We see many concepts that have been promoted server-side entering client-side applications as well.
+When working with a larger JavaScript codebase then the problems that you face will be familiar to working with a large server-side codebase.

 ## conclusion